learn-co-curriculum/dsc-gradient-descent-lab/README.md

 ## Introduction

-In this lab, we'll continue to formalize our work with gradient descent and once again practice coding some implementations, starting with a review of linear regression.
+In this lab, you'll continue to formalize your knowledge of gradient descent by coding the algorithm yourself.
 In the upcoming labs, you'll apply similar procedures to implement logistic regression on your own.

 ## Objectives
 You will be able to: